Qualify for a jumbo cash out refinance.

 See if you’re in a “Conforming High Balance” area

-If you’re having a hard time finding a jumbo loan, check whether your area is eligible for a Conforming High Balance loan.
+First, check whether your area is eligible for a Conforming High Balance loan.

 Conforming High Balance sounds like an oxymoron – is it conforming or jumbo?
 Well, it’s both.